Medically reviewed by Drugs.com. Last updated on Jun 4, 2023.

 - Do not use if the solution is cloudy, leaking, or has particles.

 - Do not use if solution changes color.

 - Some of these products must be mixed with saline before use.
 Check with your doctor or pharmacist to see if your product needs to be mixed.

 - Do not mix other drugs in nebulizer.

 What do I do if I miss a dose?

-- If you take levalbuterol inhalation solution on a regular basis, take a missed dose as soon as you think about it.
+- If you use levalbuterol inhalation solution on a regular basis, use a missed dose as soon as you think about it.

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

-- Many times levalbuterol inhalation solution is taken on an as needed basis.
-Do not take more often than told by the doctor.
+- Many times levalbuterol inhalation solution is used on an as needed basis.
+Do not use more often than told by the doctor.